cmu-delphi/delphi-epidata/docs/api/covidcast-signals/chng.md

 ## Overview

-**Notice: This data source was paused on 2021-10-04 so that we can resolve some problems with the data pipeline.
-[Additional details on this pause are available below](#pipeline-pause).**
+**Notice: This data source was inactive between 2021-10-04 and 2021-12-02 to allow us resolve some problems with the data pipeline.
+We have resumed daily updates and are working on a data patch to fill the gap.
+[Additional details on this inactive period are available below](#pipeline-pause).**

 This data source is based on Change Healthcare claims data that has been de-identified in accordance with HIPAA privacy regulations.
 Change Healthcare is